transparency-dev/trillian-tessera/README.md

 Determining when this is complete can be done by inspecting the databases, though #588 tracks making this clear via metrics.

 A quiescent log using GCP, AWS, or POSIX that is now permanently read-only can be made cheaper to operate.
 The implementations no longer need any running binaries running Tessera code.
 Any databases created for this log (i.e. the sequencing tables, or antispam) can be deleted.
-The read-path can be served directly from the storage buckets (for GCP, AWS) or via a file server (for POSIX).
+The read-path can be served directly from the storage buckets (for GCP, AWS) or via a standard HTTP file server (for POSIX).

 A log using MySQL must continue to run a personality in order to serve the read path, and thus cannot benefit from the same degree of cost savings when frozen.